 Note: This version requires a requirements upgrade on source installations Note: This version requires a database upgrade Note: This version does not require a Solr schema upgrade

 Check the issue numbers on the commit messages for information about the changes.
-The following gist has a script that uses the GitHub API to aid in getting the merged issues between releases:
+These are some helpful git commands:

 git branch -a --merged > merged-current.txt git branch -a --merged ckan-1.8.1 > merged-previous.txt diff merged-previous.txt merged-current.txt git log --no-merges release-v1.8.1..release-v2.0 git shortlog --no-merges release-v1.8.1..release-v2.0

 Check that the docs compile correctly:

 rm build/sphinx -rf python setup.py build_sphinx

 Remove the beta letter in the version number in ckan/__init__.py (eg 1.1b -> 1.1) and commit the change:

 git commit -am "Update version number for release X.Y"